eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 The Astro binding is used for calculating
     * many DateTime and positional values for sun and moon.
     * Radiation levels (direct, diffuse and total) of the sun during the day
+    * Lightning status of facades

 ## Supported Things

-This binding supports two Things: Sun and Moon
+This binding supports three Things: Sun, Moon and Facade

 ## Discovery